 - Program Support.

-In addition, in 2021 the Legislature established the Office of Broadband Access and Expansion, administratively attached to DoIT.
+In 2021 the Legislature established the Office of Broadband Access and Expansion, administratively attached to DoIT.
 As a result, DoIT’s Administrative Services Division will oversee budget and expenditures for the new Office, among other services.

 The New Mexico Department of Information Technology is the enterprise technology partner serving and supporting state agencies with innovative solutions to advance the delivery of their core missions and create progress for all New Mexicans.
-We use Collaboration, Innovation, Service and Trust in our everyday mission.

 Enterprise Services provides IT services 24x7x365, including: the State’s telecommunications system; the two-way public safety digital microwave radio communication system; the State’s core data network and internet connectivity; and the State’s Data Centers.
 The State’s Data Centers provide secure facilities with redundant power and cooling which house many of the State’s critical IT systems, including the State’s mainframe and agency servers.
-The Division also provides enterprise system services which include the State’s consolidated email system, the Statewide Human Resource, Accounting, and Management Reporting (SHARE) system, and system infrastructure for many of the State’s websites and web applications.
+The program also provides enterprise system services which include the State’s consolidated email system, the Statewide Human Resource, Accounting, and Management Reporting (SHARE) system, and system infrastructure for many of the State’s websites and web applications.
 Other services provided by Enterprise Services include application development, database management and the Enterprise Service Desk which provides level-one technical support 24x7x365 for all State employees.

 Compliance and Project Management